usrbinr/motherduck/docs/articles/How-to-load-data-in-motherduck.md

-For csv files we can leverage the existing duckdb function [`duckdb::read_csv_duckdb()`](https://r.duckdb.org/reference/deprecated.html) to directly read the a csv file or a series of csv files[^3] into your duckdb or motherduck database
+For csv files we can leverage the existing duckdb function [`duckdb::read_csv_duckdb()`](https://r.duckdb.org/reference/deprecated.html) to directly read the a csv file or a series of csv files into your duckdb or motherduck database

 This will read the files from their source location directly into your database without loading the files into memory which is helpful when you are dealing with larger than memory data.

-Underneath the hood the duckdb function is using the `read_csv_auto` and you can pass the configuration options directly through the the read_csv function if you need configuration.
+Underneath the hood the duckdb function is using the “read_csv_auto” and you can pass the configuration options directly through the the read_csv function if you need configuration.